Coteh/2048-clone/README.md

 ### [**Click here to play**](https://coteh.github.io/2048-clone)

-A clone of [2048](https://play2048.co/) created using vanilla JavaScript, HTML, and CSS.
+A clone of [2048](https://play2048.co/) created using TypeScript, HTML, and CSS.
 This was created as a throwback to my first side project on GitHub, [2048Clone](https://github.com/Coteh/2048Clone).

 ![Browser Game Screenshot](screenshot.png "Browser Game Screenshot")